-Minnesota Truck Accident Lawyers & Attorneys
+Minnesota Truck/Car Accident Lawyers & Attorneys

 SEMI TRACTOR TRAILER ACCIDENTS IN MINNESOTA HAPPEN FREQUENTLY

 Because of the size of a semi-tractor-trailer, the injuries and property damage after a truck accident with an auto are often severe.
-Our top MN semi truck accident lawyers represent people injured in a car crash with semitrailers and other kinds of trucks.
+Our top MN semi truck accident lawyers represent people injured in a car crash with a semitrailer and other kinds of trucks.
 If a large truck hits your car, the vehicles do not have to be going very fast for serious damage to occur to the car and the people in it.
 People injured because of a crash with a semi tractor can be injured from the initial impact with the truck, or when they crash into something else after being hit or pushed by the truck.
-Our truck crash lawyers have seen accidents where the force of the impact with a semi-truck has propelled the car into other cars or the median at high speeds, so that the second impact can be worse than the first.
-Fortunately, because of the dangerous nature of semi-truck and other commercial vehicles, they often have significant insurance coverage so that your medical bills can be paid and you can receive other compensation for your injuries and car damage.
-Our truck accident lawyers in MN have 25 years of experience making sure our clients are fully compensated for their injuries after a being hit by a semi or other type of truck.
+Our truck crash attorneys have seen accidents where the force of the impact with a semi-truck has propelled the car into other cars or the median at high speeds, so that the second impact can be worse than the first.
+Therefore, because of the dangerous nature of semi-truck and other commercial vehicles, they often have significant insurance coverage so that your medical bills can be paid and you can receive other compensation for your injuries and car damage.
+Our car hit by truck accident lawyers in MN have 25 years of experience making sure our clients are fully compensated for their injuries after a being hit by a semi or other type of truck.

-SEMI TRUCK ACCIDENT CASES IN MINNESOTA
+SEMI TRUCK CAR ACCIDENT CASES IN MINNESOTA

 There are numerous state and federal regulations that govern the operation of commercial vehicles like semi-trucks, tractor trailers and other trucks.
-In Minnesota, the State Patrol is required to do a complete investigation every time there is a crash involving a semi-trailer, but they mostly focus on drug testing, trip logs, and whether the equipment is working properly.
-Unfortunately, the State Patrol’s accident reconstruction and witness interviews after a truck accident in MN can sometimes be less than thorough.
+In Minnesota, the State Patrol is required to do a complete investigation every time there is a crash involving a semi-trailer, but they mostly focus on drug testing, trip logs, and whether the truck’s equipment is working properly.
+Unfortunately, the State Patrol’s accident reconstruction and witness interviews after a truck accident in MN can sometimes be less than thorough – especially in bad weather.
 Therefore, we have found that it can sometimes make a difference in the case if our best MN semi truck accident attorneys are retained early enough to do our own investigation as well.
 Even after the evidence from the scene is removed, there may be skid marks we can examine, and we always want to do our own interviews with car truck accident witnesses.

 Call a top truck accident lawyer at our office as soon as possible for a free consultation if you are injured because of a car crash with a truck or semi tractor trailer.
 Our Minnesota personal injury lawyers will discuss your case with you and explain your rights.
 Our primary focus is to make sure you get the compensation you are entitled to.